Denville NJ Juvenile Harassment Defense Lawyer

 If you are found guilty of harassment as a juvenile, you are adjudicated delinquent, which is similar to a criminal conviction for an adult.
 However, your sentence may differ significantly from an adult convicted of harassment in adult criminal court.
 For juvenile defendants in New Jersey, the court must impose a sentence that serves the best interests of the child.
 Thus, juvenile sentencing incorporates consideration of a variety of factors, such as: the nature and circumstances of the offense; your age, previous record, and social services received; your unique needs; and the likelihood that you will respond well to rehabilitative measures.
 Potential sentences in juvenile cases include: probation, community service, mental health counseling, detention (incarceration), substance abuse treatment, driver’s license suspension, restitution payment to the victim, fines, an essay or book report, or a work or educational program.
 Regardless of the way that your juvenile case proceeds, it is imperative to have an experienced juvenile defense lawyer protecting your interests and your rights.

-Contact a Parsippany NJ Underage Harassment Lawyer to Discuss Your Case
+Contact a Totowa NJ Underage Harassment Lawyer to Discuss Your Case

 If your child was arrested for harassment, or another parent or child filed a harassment complaint against your child, do not delay in consulting knowledgeable legal counsel.
-At The Law Offices of Alissa Hascup, we assist juveniles facing criminal charges and accusations of misconduct throughout New Jersey, including in Somerset County, Passaic County, Bergen County, Union County, and Essex County.
-Call 862-257-1200 anytime for a free consultation with an NJ juvenile defense lawyer about your juvenile harassment case.
+Alissa Hascup assists juveniles facing criminal charges and accusations of misconduct throughout New Jersey, including in Somerset County, Passaic County, Bergen County, Union County, and Essex County.
+Call 862-257-1200 anytime for a free consultation with a NJ juvenile defense lawyer about your juvenile harassment case.